 Retirement

-Retirement marks a major life transition that can bring both relief and a surprising loss of purpose.
-After decades of structured work, the open expanse of unscheduled time may feel disorienting rather than liberating.
+Retirement marks a major life transition that can bring both relief and a surprising loss of purpose - after decades of structured work and professional identity, the open expanse of unscheduled time may feel disorienting rather than liberating.
 But your value to God was never based on productivity, and this season holds its own callings.
 These scriptures remind you that God's purposes for you continue, that wisdom gained over a lifetime is a gift to share, and that bearing fruit has no retirement age.

 Details